 NO The following items will NOT be collected: contractor-generated construction materials, leaves, grass, soil/dirt, concrete, bricks, stones, railroad ties, propane tanks, liquid paints and solvents, batteries, dead animals, unprepared glass panes, unbundled wood/lumber, piles of loose debris or construction materials, tires other than passenger car tires (racing, tractor, etc.), items too large or too heavy for 2 workers to lift, items not prepared as per the above guidelines.
 For alternative disposal options, please call 238-7005.

-Through a competitive bidding process, the sixth contract for the residential refuse and recycling services was awarded to Advanced Disposal on September 22, 2014 for a 5 year term, January 1, 2015 – December 31, 2019.
+Through a competitive bidding process, the sixth contract for the residential refuse and recycling services was awarded to Advanced Disposal for a 5 year term, January 1, 2020 – December 31, 2024.

-- Service levels: The levels of service have been re-defined.
-Unlimited service will be replaced with a limit of 8 bags or containers of refuse per week.
-Low Usage service will remain 1 bag or container of refuse per week.
+- Service levels: Regular service is a limit of 8 bags or containers of refuse per week.
+Low Usage service is 1 bag or container of refuse per week.
 1 bag or container is defined as 35 gallons and no more than 40 pounds.
 For the handful of customers who produce more than 8 bags every week, the cost will be negotiated with the contractor.
 If an additional amount of refuse is needed to be disposed of, please contact Advanced Disposal at (814) 237-3713.

 Below is the ordinance that was adopted by the Board of Supervisors meeting to be held on December 7, 2009.